Bostwickenator/VisiTel/README.md

 To communicate with the VisiTel simply remove the RJ11 connector and replace it with a 3.5mm jack or otherwise interface it with a USB sound card.
 During each transmit or receive operation a relay will click.
 This is used to shut offf the handset (if connected) so that the user doesn't hear the image signal.
 If you don't hear this your device is not detecting your transmissions, try a different output volume.
 The Y joint in the VisiTel cable is a common point of failure for the audio signals.

 ## Issues
-The demodulation does not a have a PLL as such it is tuned to the carrier frequency of my device I will attempt to improve this.
+* Demodulation does not utilize a PLL as such it is tuned to the carrier frequency of my device I will attempt to improve this.
+* Accurate determination of the start point of the image is not always achieved so the image may be shifted some number of columns.